JohnRazonado/2ndYear-CVSU-Notes/(INSYS 50) Fundamentals of Information System/Chapter 4 - Telecommunicatuions, the Internet, Intranets, and Extranets.md

 ### Search Engines and Web Research
 - Search engine:
+	- A valuable tool that enables you to find information on the Web by specifying words that are key to a topic of interest, known as keywords
 	- Enables you to find information on the Web by specifying keywords
 	- Market is dominated by Google
 	- Uses an automated approach that scours that Web with automated programs called spiders.